MadeByBalaji/blog/_posts/2025-10-08-aws-certificate-GG.md

 ---

-✅ So the missing piece: **You always need an AWS IoT certificate (X.509) and IoT policy attached to it to use MQTT with AWS IoT Core or Greengrass.**
+ So the missing piece: **You always need an AWS IoT certificate (X.509) and IoT policy attached to it to use MQTT with AWS IoT Core or Greengrass.**

 ---

-Do you want me to show you **step-by-step how to generate and attach certificates for a device in AWS IoT**, or just a high-level summary of the flow is enough?